 Anytime you’re traveling with a cat, there’s bound to be a few messes.
 So we recommend that you pack some cleaning products when traveling with your cat.
 Paper towels and pet wipes like Tropiclean Hypoallergenic Wipes for Pets are helpful if you have a carsick kitty, or just need to clean some muddy paws.

 And we never leave home without…lint rollers!
 They’re invaluable when you need to remove the fur from your sleeping bag, car seats, or sweater.
+You can get reusable pet hair removers or traditional lint rollers with sticky sheets.

 It’s also important to consider the weather when you pack for your cat.
 If it’s warm, take extra water.
 And remember that cats (especially lighter-coated felines) can suffer sunburn – just like a person.
 So, plan to keep your cat out of direct sunlight, or get him a shirt to protect him from the sun.